Drive

 How to identify a drive

 Understanding how drives work on your computer is the first step in identifying the drives connected to your computer.
-Computers running a Microsoft operating system (e.g., MS-DOS and Windows) with a floppy drive have either A: or B: depending on the type of floppy drive.
-If your computer does not have a floppy drive (most computers today), the A: and B: drives are missing.
+Computers running a Microsoft operating system (e.g., MS-DOS and Windows) with a floppy drive have either A: or B:, depending on the type of floppy drive.
+If your computer doesn't have a floppy drive (most don't today), the A: and B: drives are missing.

-Your primary hard drive usually the C: drive.
+In Windows, by default your primary hard drive is the C: drive.
 If partitioned, it may also have additional drive letters for each partition.
 However, the primary partition will be C:.

 Next, if your computer has a disc drive, it defaults as the next available drive letter.
 The disc drive is often D: or E:, but it may be a different drive letter if your computer has multiple drives and partitions.